mbcraft/JavaCommandServer/README.md

-this means that all the commands (except 'core commands') are searched starting from this package. but can be changes using startup parameters (see help).
+this means that all the commands (except 'core commands') are searched starting from this package.
+This behaviour can be changed using startup parameters (see help).
 If a command is not found, a fallback search is done inside the package